shcaba/Sebastes_melanops_OR/Document/_main.md

 The black rockfish maturity is assumed to be based on length, as assumed in past assessments.
 A notable difference in our approach in these assessments is the use of functional maturity instead of sexual maturity (the typical application).
 Functional maturity is a more stringent definition of maturity as compared to sexual maturity.
 Instead of just using the presence of yolk as a measure of sexual maturity, functional maturity takes into account both the presence of strict spawning individuals and the level of atresia or skipped spawning.
 Such an approach yields length at 50% maturity estimates larger than the standard sexual maturity application.
 Melissa Head of the Northwest Fisheries Science Center provided estimates of both functional and sexual maturity from black rockfish sampled in the months of July to January (deemed the best time for identifying mature individuals) off Oregon and Washington waters combined.
 The logistic fit to those the functional and sexual maturity values are found in Table 4.
 The functional maturity values were sampled from individuals from one year, which happened to be the year of the "warm blob".
 It is therefore unknown how this may have affected the estimate of functional maturity, particularly the levels of mass atresia in older individuals.
 Discussion in the STAR panel lead to the decision to assume all individuals above 45cm to be mature in the functional maturity data set in order to be conservative on the estimate of the effect of atresia on maturity estimation.
 The functional maturity values from this modified data set are used for all states, but sensitivities to the new sexual maturity estimate, as well as the respective area values from the previous assessments and the unmodified functional maturity data set are explored.

 Similarly, this assessment, like previous assessments, assumes that weight-specific fecundity is linearly related to female body weight.
-Values for the slope and intercept were taken from Dick [-@dick_modeling_2009] and are found in the parameterization tables for each state assessment model (Table 18 (CA); Table 40 (OR); Table 63 (WA)).
+Values for the slope and intercept were taken from Dick [-@dick_modeling_2009] and are found in the parameterization tables (Table 18 (CA); Table 40 (OR); Table 63 (WA)).

 ### Stock-recruitment function and compensation

 The Beverton-Holt stock-recruit model [@beverton_holt_1957] has been the traditional recruitment function for rockfishes and is assumed for black rockfish.
 Specifically, the re-parameterized Beverton-Holt that uses a steepness parameter defined as the proportion of average recruitment for an unfished population expected for a population at 20% of unfished spawning output (Mace and Doonan) was used in these assessments.
 This is a notoriously difficult parameter to estimate, thus several attempts to derive a prior of steepness have been attempted [@myers_etal_1995; @dorn_advice_2002].
 This prior is typically updated each cycle (following the method of Dorn 2002) and subject to a review by the Council's Science and Statistical Committee.
-The prior for 2015 has an expected value of 0.773 and a standard deviation of 0.147 using a beta distribution.
+The prior for 2015 has an expected value of 0.72 and a standard deviation of 0.147 using a beta distribution.
 Attempts were made to estimate this value, but were not successful, so it is fixed and its influence is explored via a likelihood profile.

 ### Sex Ratio